-• 62 Primary evidence means the document itself produced for the inspection of the court.
+62 Primary evidence means the document itself produced for the inspection of the court.

 Explanation 1.-Where a document is executed in several parts, each part is primary evidence of the document.
+Where a document is executed in counterpart, each counterpart

-- Where a document is executed in counterpart, each counterpart being executed by one or some of the parties only, each counterpart is primary evidence as against the parties executing it.
-Explanation 2.-Where a number of documents are all made by - Explanation 2.-Where a number of documents are all made by one uniform process, as in the case of printing, lithography, or photography, each is primary evidence of the contents of the rest; but where they are all copies of a common original, they are not primary evidence of the contents of the original.
+- where a document is executed in counterpart, each counterpart being executed by one or some of the parties only, each counter-part is primary evidence as against the parties executing it.
+Explanation 2.-Where a number of documents are all made by one uniform process, as in the case of printing, lithography, or photography, each is primary evidence of the contents of the rest; but where they are all copies of a common original, they are not primery evidence of the contents of are not primary evidence of the contents of the original.